 “When it comes to fees, we believe “you get what you pay for,” and our clients would agree.
 For 1% annual fee, clients have the opportunity to outperform the market over the long run by investing in only the highest quality growth co’s (as we believe our strategy identifies) and they stay more informed on their investments than anyone else with original research created by our dedicated investment team.”

 Considering that Titan Invest provides an in-depth investment research team working for you, plus a personalized hedge aiming to minimize losses in downturns, the higher-than-average annual fee could be worth it.
-Additionally, Titan Invest does not charge any performance fees.
-Conventional hedge funds charge anywhere from 15% to 20% in performance fees, on top of the management fee, which is commonly 2%.

 While 1% is much higher than your average robo advisor, Titan will reduce fees by 0.25% for you and each person you refer to them, when that person joins Titan.
-This means if you refer four of your friends or colleagues to the service, your Titan Invest portfolio will be managed for zero advisory fees, forever, on its core 13F product.
+So if you refer four of your friends or colleagues to the service, your Titan Invest portfolio will be managed for zero advisory fees, forever, on its core 13F product.